Can I Use Distilled Water For My Fish Tank

 3. Finally, add some dechlorinator or other treatments that are necessary for your particular species of fish and make sure they are completely mixed into the tank before introducing your new fish.
 You may also want to add some stress relievers such as aloe vera gel or Epsom salt to help keep them healthy during this transition period.

-See also Where Is Popov Vodka Distilled
+See also How Is Distilled Alcohol Made

 Following these steps when acclimating your fish to distilled water will help ensure they stay healthy and adjust quickly to their new environment without too much stress or disruption in their lives.